Financial planning tools and services to put you on the path to the future you want

 A trustee of a trust is a common type of fiduciary.
 However, fiduciaries can also include people – primarily stockbrokers and financial advisors – and companies, such as banks, title firms, and attorneys.

-A financial planner has the fiduciary duty to provide advice and investment recommendations that are in the best interest of their clients.
+A financial planner with a fiduciary responsibility is obligated to provide advice and investment recommendations that are in the best interest of their clients.

-While it is clear that there are benefits to working with a fiduciary advisor, the downside is that they might be more expensive than other kinds of advisors.
-Fiduciary advisors are usually fee-only advisors, meaning you pay for the services out of pocket (as opposed to a fee structure where the advisor earns money from commissions).
+Fiduciary advisors are usually fee-only advisors, meaning you pay for the services out of pocket (as opposed to a fee structure where the advisor earns money from commissions or through managing your assets).

 When it comes to serving the best interests of their clients, some financial planners and investment advisers are subject, by law, to the legal standard of fiduciary duty.